Attumm/Assignment/README.md

 ### Extending the app
-Adding new DataProvide quote service
+Adding new DataProvide quote service.
-The o
+The idea that extending the application should be simple and without impacting the result of the application.

-Within the following file add a new data provider
+Within the following file add a new data provider.
 [config.py](src/quote/config.py)
 ```python
 DATA_PROVIDERS = {